 The Merging Process:

-To start the merge process, first navigate to the "wrong" record.
+To start the merge process, first navigate to the Secondary record - (the duplicate or wrong record).
 Merging from here will transfer all the data from this record into your preferred record, which is the record you wish to keep.

 Selecting 'Merge Employee' will open this window:

 Notice that the fields on the left already contain some of the information from the record you're currently viewing, the record we want to 'merge from'.

 The fields on the right under 'merge into' will be blank, as you'll need to indicate which record to want to transfer the old information to - in the 'merge into' fields.
 You can select the desired record by expanding the dropdown or by starting to type the employee's name into the ID field.

 *Note* Whichever record you select here will become the master record, as it will receive the data you wish to transfer from the wrong record.

 merge from: The duplicate/secondary record.
 The employee record from which data will be copied and merged.
 When merging employees, the 'merge from' data fields will be moved to the 'merge into'.